lombardisedr-dev/PsiU-Protocol-HoTT/README.md

 # 🌌 PsiU-Protocol Engine v0.1.1 is officially live!
-22/05 - Engine ready to be public with its CRAN submissed version
+22/05: Public release of the CRAN-submitted version

 I am excited to release the first official build of the **PsiU-Protocol**, a native R engine that integrates **Homotopy Type Theory (HoTT)** and **Quantitative Modal Logic** for structural convergence analysis.